 - Repeat on each half cob, being extremely careful, to end up with each corn on the cob cut into quarters.
 Rinse and repeat until they’re all cut up.
 Top tip: use a rolling pin to hit the back of the knife to break through the cob.
 It may cause rolling pin damage though, so be careful.

 - Next, make the rub.
-Stir together the oil, smoked paprika, garlic powder and salt and pepper in a small bowl.4 tbsp olive oil, 2.5 tsp smoked paprika, 0.5 tsp garlic powder, Salt & pepper
+Stir together the oil, smoked paprika, garlic powder and salt and pepper in a small bowl.4 tablespoon olive oil, 2.5 teaspoon smoked paprika, 0.5 teaspoon garlic powder, Salt & pepper

 - Lay out the cobs on a tray, board or plate.
 Brush the rub onto each corn rib with a pastry brush.
 Coat each one evenly.
 Work fast, to prevent the rub from running off the corn riblets.